Will Telegram Stories Be Free?

 Will Telegram Stories be free?

 Yes, Telegram Stories will be completely free for all users.
-Telegram has always prided itself on providing a free and ad-free experience, and this new feature is no exception.
-Users will be able to enjoy all the benefits of Telegram Stories without any additional cost.
+Telegram has always prided itself on providing a free and ad-free experience to its users, and this new feature is no exception.
+Unlike some other social media platforms that offer similar features but require users to pay for additional perks or remove ads, Telegram remains committed to its philosophy of providing a free and secure messaging experience for all.

 1. Can I control who sees my Telegram Stories?

 Yes, you have full control over who can view your Telegram Stories.
-You can choose to share your stories with all your contacts, specific contacts, or even create a close friends list to share stories exclusively with a select group.
+You can choose to share your stories with all your contacts, specific groups, or even individual users.
+This ensures that you have complete control over your privacy and who gets to see your content.

-No, Telegram Stories will remain ad-free, just like the rest of the app.
-Telegram has always prioritized user privacy and experience, and they have no plans to introduce ads into their Stories feature.
+Currently, Telegram does not provide an option to save your stories.
+However, you can always save the photos and videos separately on your device before sharing them as stories.

-In conclusion, Telegram Stories will be a free and ad-free feature available to all Telegram users.
-It offers a fun and engaging way to share moments with friends and family, while still maintaining the privacy and security that Telegram is known for.
-So get ready to capture and share your favorite moments with Telegram Stories!
+In conclusion, Telegram Stories will be a free feature available to all Telegram users.
+With its commitment to privacy and security, Telegram aims to provide a seamless and enjoyable experience without any additional costs or intrusive advertisements.
+So get ready to share your moments with your contacts, knowing that your privacy is protected and your wallet remains untouched.